arvinep/arvinep.github.io/README.md

 # Install the necessary dependencies.
 npm i

-# Start the development server with auto-reloading and an instant preview.
+# Development server with auto-reloading and an instant preview.
 npm run dev

+# Build the app
+npm run build

+# Once app is built, to test it locally
+npm run preview
 ```

 This project is built with: